martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

-Though Patsy needs to believe that the second signaling session has been successfully established, Mallory has no real interest in seeing that session complete.
-Mallory only needs to ensure that Patsy does not abandon the session prematurely.
-For this reason, it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call completion signal, such as a SIP ACK.
-Once the second session completes, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped, though these will likely be discarded by Patsy.
+Though Patsy needs to believe that the second signaling session has been successfully established, Mallory has no real interest in seeing that session also be established.
+Mallory only needs to ensure that Patsy maintains the active session and does not abandon the session prematurely.
+For this reason, it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call setup completion signal, such as a SIP ACK.
+Once the second session completes, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped.
+It is likely that these DTLS packets will be discarded by Patsy as Patsy will already have a successful DTLS connection established.

 For the attacked session to be sustained beyond the point that Norma detects errors in the second session, Mallory also needs to block any signaling that